 Search

-From the 1 January 2026, all children will be offered the combined measles, mumps, rubella and varicella (MMRV) vaccine at 12 and 18 months.
-This will offer protection against varicella (chickenpox) in addition to the routine MMR vaccine which was previously offered at 12 months and 3 years, 4 months.
-Older children without a history of chickenpox will be offered a vaccine as part of a catch up programme.
+The MMRV protects against varicella (chickenpox) in addition to the routine MMR vaccine which was previously offered at 12 months and 3 years, 4 months.
+Older children without a history of chickenpox will be offered the MMRV vaccine as part of a catch-up programme later in the year.

 MMRV vaccination eligibility by date of birth